MrOnlineCoder/Cobblestone.js/README.md

 Specifying **id=cobblestoneView** tells Cobblestone that this div should be used as target for content.

-3. Create a script, where Cobblestone.js will be configured:
+3.Create a script, where Cobblestone.js will be configured:

 ```html